Try This Delicious Low-Calorie Recipe for Tomato Jelly

 Because tomatoes have a high amount of vitamin A, they are great for our eye health.
 This is because vitamin A is essential for vision health and specifically for our retinas.

-Are an ally against cancer
+Tomatoes are a great ally against cancer

 Studies from the University of Harvard say that cancers associated with the digestive system and breast cancer can be avoided by eating tomatoes habitually.